launching a model

 Flight modes are a cool feature of high end operating systems like Ethos.
 At their simplest, flight modes allow you to switch quickly between different trim settings.
 However they offer many other benefits.

-In this article, I explain how to set up flight modes in Ethos, and how to take advantage of their power.
+In this article, I explain how to set up flight modes in Ethos, and how to take advantage of their extreme power!

 Sailplane example